-If you want to throw your favorite bride the amazing bachelorette bash she deserves, but simply don't have the dough to go big — think a girls' weekend in Las Vegas — don't despair.
+If you want to throw your favorite bride the amazing bachelorette bash she deserves, but simply don't have the dough to go big—think a girls' weekend in Las Vegas—don't despair.
 "A bachelorette party doesn't necessarily have to be sexy," explains Jesse Tombs, senior event producer for Alison Events.
 "It should be a celebration of a woman's single life before she met her beau.
-Pictures from her college days, baby pictures and funny stories are more interesting and original than penis shaped pasta.
-Keep it classy and simple — and skip the stripper."
+Pictures from her college days, baby pictures and funny stories are more interesting and original than penis-shaped pasta."

 Here, Tombs suggests eight incredibly fun ideas that won't break the budget.
 In fact, they should all come in at less than $100 a woman!